ManuelElizaldi/PyStrava/README.md

 After these steps are done, click "Add to Report" on the top right corner and you will have a copy of this dashboard inside your Google Looker.

 # Level of Effort Score
-## How The Effort Score Is Calculated:
+## How The Effort Score Is Calculated
 To calculate the effort score, we first create bins where the ranges are determined by the minimum, maximum, and quartiles of each variable.
 We then assign points based on the range in which a values fall.
 These points are determined based on perceived effort and drawing from my personal experience.

  For instance, let's consider the average heart rate variable.
 We know that higher average heart rates indicate greater effort in the workout, so we establish the following point ranges: